hadouken/hadouken/docs/extending/jsonrpc/index.md

 # JSONRPC methods

 This is a list of all the JSONRPC methods that ships with Hadouken (including the core plugins).
+You can call any of these via the WCF gateway you have access to as a plugin.

 To call these over HTTP, you need the `HttpJsonRpc` plugin loaded.

 ## Core methods